Nattawut-M/nattawut-m/README.md

 I am graduated from Computer Science @RMUTT, Who is interested in Programming and Technology.
 I have experienced and basic knowledge of framework react, angular and spring boot and still learning.
 </p>

-- 🔭 I’m currently working on `<null>`
+- 💼 I’m currently working on `<null>`
-- 🌱 I’m currently interesting in Golang, Java, Kotlin, Spring Boot Stack
+- 🌱 I’m currently interested in React.js, Golang, Java, Kotlin, and Spring Boot Stack
 <!-- - 📫 How to reach me: t.nattawut2020@hotmail.com -->